 How do I get around the city? – There is public transportation in Richmond but if you plan to get to all the spots in this itinerary, life would definitely be easier with a car.
 As I mention above, booking with Avis is what I’d recommend from YVR.
 If you’d prefer not to drive, there is a special Richmond Shuttle that will take you to Steveston.

 Where should I stay? – The most comprehensive platform for bookings based on personal experience was Booking.com.
 They had everything from hotels, hostels, and guesthouses and we always managed to find an awesome place for a great place.
 As an alternative, there’s also Expedia and Airbnb.
-Remember if you sign up with a new Airbnb account, you can get up to $47 USD credit or create a new Booking.com account to get $25 CAD back.
+Remember if you sign up with a new Airbnb account, you can get up to $52 USD credit.

 Do I need travel insurance? – As always, travel insurance is highly recommended.
 My philosophy is that you want to make sure you’re covered in case the unknown happens.
 With the amount of travel that I do, I always get basic travel insurance that’s good for multiple trips and lasts the full year.
 If you’re wanting for adventure sports coverage as a Canadian, travelcuts has a really good custom plan that you won’t find anywhere else.
 If you’re from Canada, I always check Kanetix to make sure I get the best rates.
 If you’re anywhere else in the world including the US, World Nomads is my preferred insurer.